aprevil/3140-repo/Lab4/Instructions.md

 ### Programs
 **vim**: text editor\
-**nano**: text editor which is a clone of pico and is a more user friendly\
+**nano**: text editor which is a clone of pico and is a more user friendly option\
 **git**: version control software. commands are the same as on git bash
 >Type the name of a program to open it.
-You can also use the "whatis <filename>" on these programs to get a description of what they do\
+You can also use the "whatis <filename>" on these programs to get a description of what they do

 Programs | <!----> | <!---->
 --------- | --------- | ----------